Visitor Guidelines for the End of the School Year

 Makerspace and STEM Lab Opening!

-Thursday, April 28th is the Grand Opening of our “MakerSpace” in the Media Center and our “STEM/Computer Lab” where students will have the opportunity to tinker in architecture, engineering, robotics, computer science, technology, circuitry, as well as clean energy design and more!
+Thursday, April 28th was the Grand Opening of our “MakerSpace” in the Media Center and our “STEM/Computer Lab” where students will have the opportunity to tinker in architecture, engineering, robotics, computer science, technology, circuitry, as well as clean energy design and more!
 Thank you to all who donated to our Boosterthon Campaign this year to make these two project-based STEM learning spaces happen!

 EOG Test Proctors Needed!